Review - Flatwave Air antenna Posted 8/28/13

 Review Continued: A Sony Bravia TV was in use for the test.
 We tested both VHF and UHF digital signals.
 We recorded signal strength level and signal to noise level as measured by the tuner.
 Fourteen channels were tested ranging in distance from 31 to 68 miles.

-We tested 9 UHF signal channels and the FlatWave never scored better than the EZ HD, there were 5 ties and the EZ HD outscored the FlatWave on 4 of the 9 UHF channels.
-The UHF reception is very close with a edge to the EZ HD.
+We tested 9 UHF signal channels and the FlatWave never scored better than the EZ HD.
+There were 5 ties and the EZ HD outperformed the FlatWave on 4 of the 9 UHF channels.
+The UHF reception is close with the noticeable edge to the EZ HD antenna.

 8/29/13 Comment.
 Thanks for the review.
 I am considering this antenna.
 I live 30 miles north of 30 Boston, which is all UHF.